 5. Prior 3 week travel history of all crew

 6. Prior 3 week medical history of all crew

 7. Details of any crew who embarked and or disembarked during the voyage, and full reasons why they embarked / disembarked (for example, Were they sick?
 What sickness, symptoms

 Under the Customs legislation, the clearing of vessels and permission to grant discharging of Cargoes vests in the Comptroller of Customs.
 The necessary approvals were granted by Customs.

 These protocols include ensuring that Health Officials board the vessel before Customs, Immigration and Bio-Security.

 The issue with MV Worship Light is not COVID-19 related but a matter under the Solomon Islands Maritime Safety Administration Act 2009.
 The letter issued by the Director of SIMSA is issued pursuant to Regulation 20 of the Maritime Safety Administration (Ship and Port Security) Regulations 2011 and is not related to the State of Public Emergency in any way as implied.

-“At this critical time, the Leader of Official Opposition should not be engaging in political point scoring but as a responsible leader, Hon.
-Matthew Wale should be endeavouring to provide the public with correct facts and not mislead the public.”
+“At this critical time, the leader of Official Opposition should not be engaging in political point scoring but as a responsible leader Mr Matthew Wale should be endeavouring to provide the public with correct facts and not mislead the public.”
 The statement added.